 The IRS wants to see that the business is barely making it by way of Form 433-B (OIC).
 The officers and owners should not be making a ton of money.
 Just like they want to see the same thing for an individual Offer in Compromise on Form 433-A (OIC).
 Many of you reading this guide may also be looking to do an individual Offer and if so see our Personal OIC guide here.

 Make Copies and Send Certified Mail With Return Receipt

 Make copies of everything you are submitting and save it.
 My final suggestion is to send all mail correspondence to the IRS by USPS Certified Mail with Return Receipt.
 Sometimes, but not often, the IRS loses things you send them.
 The return receipt is valid proof they got it.
 Use the proof in case they try to reject your case based on not sending something.
 However, if they lose the document just send it to them again.
 Fighting them about them losing it will just cost you more time.
 Keep copies.

-If you do not want to go it alone, schedule a free consultation with one of our expert tax attorneys by calling (888) 515-4829, submitting a request on our Contact page, or just request it on the live chat here on this page.
+If you do not want to go it alone, schedule a free consultation with one of our expert tax attorneys by submitting a request on our Contact page, and we’ll be happy to assist.